karra-ormsby/karra-ormsby/README.md

 ## Hi there, I'm Karra

 I am currently looking to change my career into Web Development after over a decade in retail management.
 I have recently completed a Full Stack Web Development Bootcamp, and am about to embark in the Victorian Government Digital Jobs Program in Frontend Web Development.
-In my free time I am working on creating my own TCG ecommerce website.
+In my free time I am working on creating my own TCG (trading card game) ecommerce website.

 ## Skills and Technology